 By Katia Moraes

-*Katia Moraes is a composer, singer, writer and long time Soul Brasil magazine contributor.
-She is a native from Rio and lives in Los Angeles – www.katiamoraes.com
+* Katia Moraes is a composer, singer, writer, and a long time Soul Brasil magazine contributor.
+She is a native from Rio de Janeiro and lives in Los Angeles since 1990.
+To know more about her visit: www.katiamoraes.com